 - Infants who have received blood exchange transfusions or have been seriously ill

 Symptoms may come on slowly or suddenly, and may include:

 - Unstable breathing, heart rate, or blood pressure

 - Stool for occult blood test (guaiac)

-Necrotizing enterocolitis is a serious disease with a death rate approaching 25%.
-Early, aggressive treatment helps improve the outcome.
+Necrotizing enterocolitis is a serious disease.
+Up to 40% of infants with NEC die from it.
+Early, aggressive treatment can help improve the outcome.

 When to Contact a Medical Professional

 Get emergency medical care if any symptoms of necrotizing enterocolitis develop.
 Infants who are hospitalized for illness or prematurity are at higher risk of NEC.
 They are watched closely for this problem before they are sent home.

 Caplan M. Necrotizing enterocolitis of the neonate.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine .
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap.
 94.

 Reviewed By: Kimberly G Lee, MD, MSc, IBCLC, Associate Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.